gardener/hvpa-controller/DEPRECATED.md

 There is no direct alternative for "Disable scaling down for a period of time after the last scaling happened.".
 However, it can be implemented externally using the VPA's eviction requirements in a similar way how [gardenlet's `VPAEvictionRequirements` controller](https://github.com/gardener/gardener/blob/master/docs/concepts/gardenlet.md#vpaevictionrequirements-controller) is implemented.

 There is no direct alternative for "Disable scaling down if a minimum difference in absolute/percentage hasn't been reached.".
-However, this functionality can lead to cases where the configured `minChange` value hasn't been reached but the affected component is being for example CPU throttled due to 100% CPU usage on the Node.
+However, this functionality can lead to cases where the configured `minChange` value hasn't been reached but the affected component is being, for example, CPU throttled due to 100% CPU usage on the Node.

 ##### Alternative for combining HPA and VPA